 One table mate ordered a bit differently and went for the steak tartare.
 Great choice for those watching carbs.
 I peeked at the dish and minutes later it was gone, so we must assume it was particularly delicious.

-The meal continued with vapid conversation bouncing between the HCG Diet and the adventures of the previous evening.
+The meal continued with vapid conversation bouncing between the adventures of the previous evening and puppies.
 It’s what goes so well with brunch.Toulouse 3314 Knox St, Dallas (214) 520-8999